Welcome to Our NJAWT Website

-Being a therapist demands much more than the hours we spend with clients or managing our paperwork and billing.
+Being a therapist demands much more than the hours spent with clients or managing paperwork and billing.
 It requires us to keep up with current findings and treatments related to mental health and to keep ourselves enthusiastic, engaged and supported by peers.
 It requires us to build our reputation or that of our agencies so we can attract the clients we best serve.
 NJAWT hopes to continue to provide opportunities for this to happen.
-We are always thrilled to see both long-time colleagues and newcomers to our group, the area, and even the field of mental health connecting and sharing information.
-Before each general meeting, the conversation and exchange of information is so lively that it takes a few minutes for all of us to settle in to our seats for the program.
-Then very quickly, the quality of the presentation and natural curiosity of our members turn into focused attention and insightful questions and answers.
-We leave with our enthusiasm for our work deeply engaged and renewed.
+We are always thrilled to see both long-time colleagues and newcomers at our events, connecting and sharing information and networking.
+Please see the “Programs” section for the 2019-2020 schedule.

-We invite you to immerse yourself in all this organization has to offer - both professionally and in terms of creating new business and social contacts.
-Perhaps as you become more involved, you may also consider joining our board in the future.
-This too, continues to be an enriching experience for us.
+We invite you to involve yourself in all this organization has to offer – for networking, learning and making new friends.
+Perhaps as you become more engaged, you may also consider joining our Board in the future.
+This too, continues to be an enriching experience for all involved.

 Programs and Meetings

 NJAWT is centered on our General Meetings and Conversation Hours.

 In May 2016 NJAWT Celebrated 40 Years

 Next General Meeting